Gargoyles (TV series): Development

-The third season was reduced to thirteen episodes and moved to a Saturday morning slot.
-This was a result of two factors according to Weisman.
+The second season finished with a definitive wrap-up story told over a series of final episodes.
+However, a third season was unexpectedly ordered—although the series order was reduced to thirteen episodes and moved to a Saturday morning slot.
+Around this point, Reaves, Chandler Reaves, Perry, and Sperling all left the show.
+Meanwhile, the reduced episode order was a result of two factors according to Weisman.
 The first was changes within Disney itself.
-Fallout from the death of Disney president Frank Wells led to the divide between Eisner and Jeffrey Katzenberg, and Katzenberg left to form DreamWorks.
-Weisman's bosses, Gary Krisel and Bruce Cranston, that had been supportive of Gargolyes, also left with Katzenberg for Dreamworks.
-Further, internal pressure on Eisner from Roy E. Disney forced him to treat Gargoyles as part of the studio's older works, thus dropping the larger action universe plans, leaving the show without any support.
-Secondly, as the second season aired, the highly-publicized trial of O. J. Simpson drew audiences away from Gargoyles often due to preemption from the trial's coverage.
-By the time the trial was over, Mighty Morphin' Power Rangers had become more powerful as a brand.
-At this point, the show staff did not think they were likely to get a third season, but as Disney had just bought Capital Cities, the owners of the American Broadcasting Company (ABC) network, they needed programming for its Saturday morning block, and had the Gargoyles team develop thirteen more episodes for it, now calling the series The Goliath Chronicles.
-Because this was on broadcast stations rather than syndication, the show had to meet different Broadcast Standards and Practices which Weisman stated drastically limited his creativity.
-While he wrote the first episode and spoke of his concerns to Disney, they had removed him from the team and assigned the rest of the show's run to Nelvana.
+The fallout from the death of Disney president Frank Wells led to the divide between Eisner and Jeffrey Katzenberg, and Katzenberg left to form DreamWorks.
+Weisman's bosses, Gary Krisel and Bruce Cranston, who had been supportive of Gargoyles, also left with Katzenberg for DreamWorks.
+Further, internal pressure on Eisner from Roy E. Disney forced him to treat Gargoyles as part of the studio's older works, thus dropping the larger action universe plans, and leaving the show without any support.
+Secondly, as the second season aired, the highly publicized trial of O. J. Simpson drew audiences away from Gargoyles often due to preemption from the trial's coverage.
+By the time the trial was over, Mighty Morphin Power Rangers had become more powerful as a brand.

+At this point, the show staff did not think they were likely to get a third season (which is one reason why much of the writing staff moved on), but as Disney had just bought Capital Cities, the owners of the American Broadcasting Company (ABC) network, they needed programming for its Saturday morning block.
+They therefore had the mostly new Gargoyles team develop thirteen more episodes for it, now calling the series The Goliath Chronicles.
+Returning writers included Marano, Bates, and Gilad; Weisman also made his debut as a writer with the season opener.
+Because the series was on broadcast stations rather than syndication, the show had to meet different Broadcast Standards and Practices which Weisman stated drastically limited his creativity.
+While he wrote the first episode and spoke of his concerns to Disney, Weisman has contended Disney had removed him from the team and assigned the rest of the show's run to Nelvana leaving The Goliath Chronicles to be classified as being non-canon.